espocrm/documentation/administration/backup-and-restore.md

 ### Step 4.
 Check/configure crontab

 Check if your crontab is configured properly.
-Run the command and check if a path to EspoCRM is correct:
+Run the command below and check if a path to EspoCRM is correct:

 ```bash
 sudo crontab -l -u www-data